BIOS3010/Module-1-Unix-Python/exercises/Unix-1.md

 ![](https://user-images.githubusercontent.com/5373069/102868272-47e64f80-443a-11eb-90fa-1ea4a6e84f21.png)

-The file system is made up of a root directory that contains sub-directories titled bin, data, users, and tmp
+The file system is made up of a root directory that contains sub-directories titled `bin`, `data`, `users`, and `tmp`.

 At the top is the root directory that holds everything else.
-We refer to it using a slash character, /, on its own; this is the leading slash in /Users/nelle.
+We refer to it using a slash character, `/`, on its own; this is the leading slash in `/Users/nelle`.

-Inside that directory are several other directories: bin (which is where some built-in programs are stored), data (for miscellaneous data files), Users (where users’ personal directories are located), tmp (for temporary files that don’t need to be stored long-term), and so on.
+Inside that directory are several other directories: `bin` (which is where some built-in programs are stored), `data` (for miscellaneous data files), `Users` (where users’ personal directories are located), `tmp` (for temporary files that don’t need to be stored long-term), and so on.

-We know that our current working directory /Users/nelle is stored inside /Users because /Users is the first part of its name.
-Similarly, we know that /Users is stored inside the root directory / because its name begins with /.
+We know that our current working directory `/Users/nelle` is stored inside `/Users` because `/Users` is the first part of its name.
+Similarly, we know that `/Users` is stored inside the root directory `/` because its name begins with `/`.

 ```diff
 !Notice that there are two meanings for the / character.